 - Library – if you choose to save any of the colors you pick up, they enter the library where you can view them again in the color picker and reuse them in any other application.

-Firefox Add-ons Gallery gives you two more color picking tools (Firepicker and Rainbowpicker) based around a simple color picker dialog box.
+Firefox Add-ons Gallery gives you two more color picking tools (Firepicker [No Longer Available] and Rainbowpicker [No Longer Available]) based around a simple color picker dialog box.
 These three Firefox add-ons are good allied options for the web designer who wants to quickly pick up colors while browsing the web.
 My pick of the three is Rainbow Color Tools for its ease of use and HEX value copying mechanism.
 Which one is yours?
 Do you have at least one of these three tools in your list of add-ons?

 Image Credit: Shutterstock